oanda/v20-python-samples/README.md

 # v20-python-samples

-This repo contains a suite of Python sample code that desmonstrates the use of OANDA's v20 REST API along with OANDA's v20 bindings for Python.
+This repo contains a suite of Python sample code that demonstrates the use of OANDA's v20 REST API along with OANDA's v20 bindings for Python.

 ## Setup